Resort fee: Lawsuits

 There has been an ongoing 50 state Attorneys General investigation into hotel resort fees for many years.
 Marriott was issued a subpoena on June 6, 2017, by the Attorney General of Washington, D.C., regarding their non-cooperation in the investigation.

 In July 2019 the Attorney General of Washington, D.C., sued Marriott arguing that hotel resort fees violate Washington, DC's Consumer Protection Procedure's Act.

 In July 2019 the Attorney General of Nebraska sued Hilton arguing that hotel resort fees violate Nebraska's Consumer Protection Act and Nebraska's Uniform Deceptive Trade Practices Act.

 In February 2021, Travelers United sued MGM Resorts International arguing that hotel resort fees violate Washington, DC's Consumer Protection Procedures Act.
 They also raised the issue of resort fees being charged on "comps" and resort fees being charged in a pandemic.

 In November 2021, the Attorney General of Pennsylvania came to a settlement with Marriott that promises to "unmask resort fees."
 Almost immediately after this announcement, multiple Marriott properties started to add an undisclosed "sustainability fee."

+In May 2023, the Texas Attorney General filed a lawsuit against Hyatt Hotels for "violating Texas consumer protection laws by marketing hotel rooms at prices that were not available to the public as advertised."
+The press release stated that "Hyatt implemented this practice by charging consumers mandatory and unavoidable fees-such as resort fees, destination fees, or amenity fees-in addition to daily room rates."

+On May 16, 2023, the Texas Attorney General announced that he had entered "into a settlement with Marriott International, Inc. ("Marriott") to ensure that the global hotel company properly discloses "resort fees" and other hidden costs to consumers in its advertisements and during the room booking process."

+The Texas Attorney General sued Booking Holdings for "engaging in false, misleading, or deceptive acts and practices in violation of the Texas Deceptive Trade Practices Act."
+They announced the lawsuit on August 10, 2023.

+In August 2023, Travelers United sued Hyatt Hotels and Sonesta over their use of hotel resort fees.

+On September 21, 2023, the Pennsylvania Attorney General announced that her office had reached a multi-state settlement with Choice Hotels International regarding the disclosure of "resort fees" and "drip pricing."

+In September 2023, Travelers United sued Hilton Hotels over their use of hotel resort fees.